Money

 • redCrossCircle

-• The intro rate only applies to the existing balance – new purchases will incur interest (usually with no interest-free period).
+• The intro rate only applies to the existing balance – new purchases will incur interest.

 • redCrossCircle